williamxyshi/artemis-onboarding-readmes/bigquery.md

 ###
 ### Step 2: Create Google Service Account
 ###
 To connect to your warehouse, Artemis requires a Google service account.
-For more information, see Google's Creating a service account documentation.
+For more information, see Google's [Creating a service account documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating).

 After generating a service account, create a private key.
-For more information, see Google's private key documentation.
+For more information, see Google's [private key documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating).
-Once you have your private key, paste the entire string into the input box.

-Copy the entire .json file into the input box
+The Private Key file should look something like the example below.
+Paste the entire thing ({} and all) into the Service Account field.

 	{